Areeshakhan723/Simple-calculator/README.md

-# Simple calculator-01
+# Simple Calculator

-Develop a simple command line calculator using TypeScipt, Node.js and Inquirer.
+A command-line calculator built using TypeScript, Node.js, and Inquirer.

+## Features
+Perform basic operations like addition, subtraction, multiplication, and division.
+Interactive and easy to use right from the command line.
+## Quick Start
+Run it on any device with a single command: npx ar9_simple_calculator@1.0.4